 We were in The Philippines on a tiny eastern island with no wifi, no printers and no photo booth.
 Knowing we were flying into Siem Reap where we needed photos to apply for our visa was stressing me out and I really couldn’t find any up-to-date info on what to do, so here’s what we learned and what we did!

-Applying online seems like the easiest solution (if you have wifi) but you must complete it at least THREE days in advance of your travel.
+Applying online seems like the easiest solution (if you have wifi).
+So. if you’re travelling to Cambodia and want to apply online you must complete the process at least THREE days in advance of your travel plans.

-It costs $36 to complete online and you’ll need a head & shoulders photo as well as passport number and the address of where you’ll be staying in Cambodia.
+It costs $36 to complete online and you’ll need a head & shoulders photo, a passport number, and the address of where you’ll be staying in Cambodia.

 Applying for your visa upon arrival and clearing passport control are two separate matters and each takes a little while.
 I’d allow up to an hour to complete both.

 Tourist visas are available only on arrival at the Phnom Penh or Siem Reap international airports.
-In order to apply for a visa your passport be valid for a minimum period of 6 months from the date of entry into Cambodia.
+In order to apply for a visa, your passport must be valid for a minimum period of 6 months from the date of entry into Cambodia.

 The cost to apply in person is $31 + $1 for scanning and using your passport photo as your visa photo.
 It doesn’t matter that you don’t have a physical photo as they will scan your passport photo for you.